DarrenRaines-K9/study-material/README.md

 # study-material

-This is a collection of foundation course material.
-Various topics are labeled by their respective file name
+This is a collection of Foundation Course material.
+Various Chapters are covered by their respective file name